VirtusLab/scala-cli/website/docs/guides/configuration.md

 That way, you can quickly override parameters from the command line.

 :::warning
-The configuration options and syntax in `.scala` files is likely to evolve in the future.
+The configuration options and syntax in `.scala` (and `.sc`) files is likely to evolve in the future.
 :::

 ## Command-line